techfundoffice/n8n-docs-llms/README.md

 ### 📋 **Contribution Guidelines:**

 1. **Quality First**: We're curating the best of the best, so make sure your contributions are well-tested and documented
-2. **Follow the Template**: Check out our `CONTRIBUTING.md` for submission guidelines
-3. **Be Descriptive**: Help others understand what your workflow does and why it's awesome
+2. **Be Descriptive**: Help others understand what your workflow does and why it's awesome
-4. **Test Thoroughly**: Make sure your workflows work as expected before submitting
+3. **Test Thoroughly**: Make sure your workflows work as expected before submitting

 ### 💪 **Every Contribution Counts:**